Hazel Massery

-Hazel Bryan Massery (born 31 January 1942) was a student at Little Rock Central High School during the Civil Rights Movement.
-She was depicted in an iconic photograph made by photojournalist Will Counts showing her shouting at Elizabeth Eckford, one of the Little Rock Nine, during the Little Rock Crisis.
+Hazel Bryan Massery (born January 31, 1942) is an American woman who is known for having protested against integration.
+She was depicted in an iconic photograph taken by photojournalist Will Counts in 1957 showing her shouting at Elizabeth Eckford, one of the Little Rock Nine, during the Little Rock Crisis.

 Little Rock High School

-On September 4, 1957, nine African-American students entered Little Rock Central High School as the school's first black students, including Elizabeth Eckford.
+On September 9, 1957, nine African-American students entered Little Rock Central High School as the school's first black students, including Elizabeth Eckford.
 On her way to the school, a group of white teenage girls followed Eckford, chanting "Two, four, six, eight!
 We don't want to integrate!"
 One of these girls was Hazel Bryan.
 Benjamin Fine of The New York Times later described her as "screaming, just hysterical, just like one of these Elvis Presley hysterical deals, where these kids are fainting with hysteria."
-Bryan is also credited as shouting, "Go home, nigger!
+Bryan also shouted, "Go home, nigger!
 Go back to Africa!"

-After the photo became public, Hazel started to receive "critical" mail, mostly from the North.
-Author David Margolick wrote that while Hazel only found the criticism "surprising", "Hazel's parents found her sudden notoriety sufficiently alarming to pull her out of the school."
+After the photo became public, Bryan started to receive "critical" mail, mostly from the North.
+Author David Margolick wrote that while Bryan only found the criticism "surprising", "Hazel's parents found her sudden notoriety sufficiently alarming to pull her out of the school."

 Bryan left her new school when she was 17, married Antoine Massery and began a family.
 After that, her attitude toward Martin Luther King Jr. and the concept of desegregation changed.
 "Hazel Bryan Massery was curious, and reflective...
-One day, she realized, her children would learn that the snarling girl in their history books was their mother.
+One day, she realized, her children would learn that the snarling little brat in their history books was their mother.
 She realized she had an account to settle."

 In 1963, having changed her mind on integration and feeling guilt for her treatment of Eckford, Bryan contacted Eckford to apologize.
 They went their separate ways after this first meeting, and Eckford did not name the girl in the picture when asked about it by reporters.

-During the time after Little Rock, Hazel had become increasingly political, branching out into peace activism and social work.
+During the time after Little Rock, Bryan had become increasingly political, branching out into peace activism and social work.
 David Margolick discovered, "She taught mothering skills to unmarried black women, and took underprivileged black teenagers on field trips.
 She frequented the black history section at the local Barnes & Noble, buying books by Cornel West and Shelby Steele and the companion volume to Eyes on the Prize."